Monday, December 06, 2010

 And the piece didn’t cost an arm or a leg.
 It came at a very reasonable price from Inspirationz, with the words inscribed in the clouds,

-“Happy are those who dream dreams, and
+It’s made me a very happy man.“Happy are those who dream dreams, and

 are ready to pay the price to make them come true.”